 Other types of insurance

-- We recommend that you take out a good travel insurance.
+- We recommend that you take out a good travel insurance policy.

-- Fire and theft insurance: this is not obligatory, but most Dutch people have one.
-It insures your personal belongings such as audiovisual equipment, books, jewellery, clothing etc. against theft from a locked space and fire and water damage.
+- Fire and theft insurance: while this is not obligatory, most Dutch people have it.
+It insures your personal belongings, such as audiovisual equipment, books, jewellery, clothing etc. against theft from a locked space, as well as fire and water damage.
 The premium depends on the value of your personal belongings.

-- If you take a car with you, check your car insurance.
+- If you take a car with you, check your car insurance cover.